Helkomine/invariant-guard/README.md

 `ReentrancyGuard`:

-- Introduces new state (older versions use storage).
+- Introduces new state (older versions use `storage`).
-- Newer versions rely on transient storage, but still introduce local state mutation.
+- Newer versions rely on `transient storage`, but still introduce local state mutation.
 - Has higher operational cost.
 - Is restricted in `static` execution contexts.